dsidavis/IntroBayesWorkshop/slides/intro_to_bayes.md

 Credible interval\* is also an interval, but represents the interval that contains X\% of the posterior probability.

-The above example is not a credible interval because it either contains 100\% of the posterior probability or none.
+The above example is not a credible interval because any given interval either contains 100\% of the posterior probability or none.

+Credible intervals align with how most people interpret confidence intervals.

 \* *I'm pretty sure Bayesian statisticians named it "credible interval" so they could try to sneak the abbreviation CI by cranky reviewers.*

+# The problem with Bayesian inference in practice

+## The posterior revised

+For simple problems, we can derive the analytical posterior.

+For more complex problems, the analytical posterior may be impossible to derive.

+Conundrum: We want to estimate something we do not even know precisely what it looks like.

+## Complex posteriors

+For a long time, Bayesians were stuck with problems that could be analytically solved.

+Some tricks helped: conjugate priors were priors that had nice analytical properties.

+To move forward, Bayesians needed a way to sample from the posterior without having to know its exact form.

 # Markov Chain Monte Carlo

 ## Markov Chain Monte Carlo (MCMC)

 MCMC is the technology that makes Bayesian analysis practical

+MCMC allows us to estimate from the posterior even when we don't know its analytical form.

 The use of Bayesian analysis "took off" when computational power was available to run MCMC algorithms.